 After some back and forth, the e-BI engineers promised to deliver a range of proposals to MTTS next week.
 Though we did not leave with anything definitive, the phone call, conducted over Skype, laid bare the challenges around brokering international manufacturing.
 The internet lag and persistent aural echo was compounded by translation challenges: we would explain the product concept in English to e-BI’s project manager, who would translate into Mandarin for her engineers.
 The engineers would ask Wendy clarifying questions in Mandarin, which she would translate back to us in English.
 We spent a lot of time waiting for translation and fiddling with Skype settings, but I was particularly frustrated because though I could certainly *understand* the Mandarin, I don’t speak the dialect well enough to articulate a response past casual conversational.
 When we ended the call, Greg sighed, “You see, this is why we try to keep manufacturing in Hanoi.”

-Steffen and Trong said that this PCB, measuring a mere ~5" x 2",
+Steffen and Trong said that this PCB, measuring a mere ~5" x 2", is more than capable of filling all our electronics controls needs. |

 Challenge: How can we shrink PCBs to afford freedom in form-factor design?